ellisp/blog-source/_posts/2026-06-14-samoa-seasonal-adjustment.md

 Here we see that the number of week days in a month and the moving Easter holiday are indeed in the final model, without me having to have asked for them to be checked.
 Easter has a positive impact on this air passengers series (1949 to 1960), and the number of week days in a month has a smaller negative impact.

-So I refit the model without the war regressor and get an essentially identical result:
+So after that Easter-checking digression, I refit the model for my Samoa visitor arrivals without the war regressor and get an essentially identical result:

 ```
 > fit_ts <- seas(sa_ts, xreg = covid_reg)